 2. Complete and submit a K-12 Special Admission Request Form

 Be sure you have the appropriate signatures (School counselor, principal, and parent) and school seal.
 Download/Print the form here.
-Submit the K-12 Special Admission Request Form in-person, by email to email@example.com or by mail to the Admissions and Records office on or before the specific submission deadline date.
+Submit the K-12 Special Admission Request Form by email to email@example.com or by mail to the Admissions and Records office on or before the specific submission deadline date.

 Reminder: You must submit a new K-12 Special Admission Request Form each semester/term you wish to enroll.